-179 Lichen Case-bearer (Dahlica lichenella) case (with pupa) on an algae-covered dry stone wall at Stainland on Mar.31st 2016.
+11.005 Lichen Bagworm (Dahlica lichenella) case with pupa inside on an algae-covered dry stone wall at Stainland on Mar.31st 2016.
 One of eight cases found in March and April that year over a kilometre stretch of wall.

 April 9th 2016: After removing the cases from the dry stone wall I carefully glued them to some card back home so they would be in the correct position for any emergence taking place.

 I was amazed just nine days later when the first adult bagworm emerged - but not the one I was expecting.
-It was the rarely recorded (in Yorkshire), Lichen Case-bearer (Dahlica lichenella) where only the wingless female is known in Britain.
+It was the first confirmed record for Yorkshire of Lichen Bagworm (Dahlica lichenella) where only the wingless female is known in Britain.
 She is parthenogentic so she's already to lay eggs on emergence without the need for mating - she spent the next few hours doing just that.

 After she had finished laying I dissected the case and was surprised to find eggs inserted all the way to the back of the case.
-My next thoughts were how I would set about rearing them through and then hopefully release them back at the site were I'd found the cases as colonies can be vulnerable due to no dispersal strategies.
+The eggs are surprisingly large as they swell considerably after being laid.
+My next thoughts were how I would set about rearing them through and then hopefully release them back at the site were I'd found the cases as colonies can be vulnerable due to minimal dispersal strategies.

 Apr.29th:Twenty days later and the eggs have begun to colour up slightly and the eyes are now visible, which make them quite endearing.